 On April 19, 2016, we completed the purchase of 100% of the shares of Botanical Food Company, Pty Ltd, owner of the Gourmet Garden brand of packaged herbs (Gourmet Garden), a privately held company based in Australia.
 Gourmet Garden is a global market leader in chilled convenient packaged herbs.
-Gournet Garden's closer-to-fresh products complement our existing branded herb portfolio with the addition of chilled convenient herbs located in the perimeter of the grocery store.
+Gourmet Garden's closer-to-fresh products complement our existing branded herb portfolio with the addition of chilled convenient herbs located in the perimeter of the grocery store.
 We plan to drive sales of the Gourmet Garden brand by expanding global distribution and building awareness with increased brand investment.
 At the time of acquisition, annual sales of Gourmet Garden were approximately 70 million Australian dollars.
-The purchase price was \$118.1 million, subject to certain closing adjustments, and was financed with a combination of cash and short-term borrowings.
-As of the acquisition date, a preliminary valuation of the acquired net assets of Gourmet Garden resulted in \$20.4 million allocated to net tangible assets acquired, \$20.3 million allocated to indefinite lived brand asset, \$14.2 million allocated to definite lived intangible assets with a weighted-average life of 12.0 years and \$63.2 million allocated to goodwill.
+The purchase price was \$118.1 million, net of cash acquired of \$3.3 million and subject to certain closing adjustments, and was financed with a combination of cash and short-term borrowings.
+During the third quarter of 2016, we received a refund of \$1.9 million for a net working capital adjustment associated with this acquisition that reduced the overall purchase price to \$116.2 million.
+As of August 31.
+2016, a preliminary valuation of the acquired net assets of Gourmet Garden resulted in \$20.4 million allocated to net tangible assets acquired, \$20.3 million allocated to indefinite lived brand asset, \$14.2 million allocated to definite lived intangible assets with a weighted-average life of 12.0 years and \$61.3 million allocated to goodwill.
 Goodwill related to the Gourmet Garden acquisition, which is not deductible for tax purposes, primarily represents the intangible assets that do not qualify for separate recognition, such as the value of leveraging our brand building expertise, our insights in demand from consumers for herbs, and our supply chain capabilities, as well as expected synergies from the combined operations and assembled workforce.
 The preliminary valuation, based on a comparison of acquisitions of similar consumer businesses, provided average percentages of purchase prices assigned to goodwill and other identifiable intangible assets, which we used to initially value the Gourmet Garden acquisition.
-We expect to finalize the determination of the fair value of the acquired net assets of Gourmet Garden in the first half of 2017.
+We expect to finalize the determination of the fair value of the acquired net assets of Gourmet Garden in early 2017.
 Gourmet Garden has been included in our consumer segment since its acquisition.
 While this business has an industrial component, the industrial component is not currently material to its overall business.
-During the three and six months ended May 31, 2016, we recorded \$2.4 million and \$3.0 million, respectively, in transaction-related expenses associated with this acquisition.
+During the three and nine months ended August 31, 2016, we recorded \$0.6 million and \$3.6 million, respectively, in transaction-related expenses associated with this acquisition.
 Due to the estimated impact of financing, acquisition and integration costs, we do not expect operating income contribution of Gourmet Garden to be significant to our overall results for 2016.